 They can improve your cognitive abilities and boost your immune system.
 Strawberries, blackberries, raspberries, and cranberries are great sources of antioxidants as well.
 Try adding them to your yogurt or oatmeal for a huge health boost.

 3. Dark chocolate

 Perhaps you are surprised to see artichokes on the list of the best antioxidant-rich foods, but it’s actually no wonder.
-Artichokes are packed with powerful antioxidants and they deliver a great amount of essential vitamins to the body.
+Artichokes are packed with powerful antioxidants, and they deliver a great number of essential vitamins to the body.
 You can use artichoke hearts in your salad or as a healthy topping on your vegetable pizza.